 Clutter within a home is a battle many people fight daily, and it seems to grow when not appropriately tackled.
-Whether the objects are wanted or unwanted, clutter can be bad for a home and for those in the house.
+Whether the objects are wanted or unwanted, clutter can be unpleasant for a home and for those in the house.
 An organized and decluttered home is a happier home that leads to a lifetime of healthier habits within a family.

-What does clutter do to you
+What does clutter do to your mental and physical health

 Clutter can affect your health, stress, memory, and much more in the home.
 It also burdens families, causes things to be lost or mismanaged and can cost money and time.
 Major clutter issues can lead to health problems and fire hazards.
 Simply organizing and finding a place for daily used items can make a significant impact on your mental load.
 It can make getting things accomplished much less frustrating and reduce the stress within your family.